QRY91/nixos-config/INSTALL.md

 # Navigate to configuration directory
 cd /etc/nixos/nixos-config

-# Build and switch to Debbie configuration
+# Build and switch to Framework 12 configuration
-sudo nixos-rebuild switch --flake .#debbie
+sudo nixos-rebuild switch --flake .#framework12

 # This will take a while (downloading packages, building system)
-# Go make coffee, this is your systematic testing moment!
+# Go make coffee, this is your systematic installation moment!
 ```

 ### Step 6: Verify Installation